Auditware/web3-opsec-standard/guides/individual-security.md

 	- [ ] Disable WPS
 	- [ ] Disable remote management
 - [ ] A secure DNS provider should be configured in network settings on your devices (e.g. Cloudflare's [1.1.1.1](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/))
-- [ ] A trusted VPN should be used when on any public Wi-Fi
+- [ ] A trusted VPN profile should be configured for use when on any public Wi-Fi
-- [ ] All work devices must have active network monitoring in place (e.g. [Little Snitch](https://www.obdev.at/products/littlesnitch/) (macOS), [Lulu](https://objective-see.org/products/lulu.html) (free alternative), or [Glasswire](https://www.glasswire.com/) (Windows))
+- [ ] All work devices must have active network monitoring in place (e.g. [Little Snitch](https://www.obdev.at/products/littlesnitch/), [Lulu](https://objective-see.org/products/lulu.html), or [Glasswire](https://www.glasswire.com/))
 	- [ ] Network monitoring tools must track outbound connections and block all traffic by default, unless explicitly approved
-- [ ] OS network firewalls must be enabled
+- [ ] OS network firewalls must be enabled with no rule exceptions
 ### Device Configuration
+- [ ] Full disk encryption must be enabled on all work devices
-- [ ] All work devices should have basic antivirus software enabled (built-in OS antivirus is acceptable, but must be properly enabled without any rule exceptions)
+- [ ] All work devices must have basic antivirus software enabled (built-in OS antivirus is acceptable, but must be properly enabled without any rule exceptions)
-- [ ] Antivirus software should be regularly updated as soon as new releases are available
+- [ ] All security software, browsers, and operating systems must be regularly updated as soon as new releases are available that include to security fixes
 # Operations
 #### Browser Security and Isolation
 - [ ] Organization members should implement browser app isolation